top of page

 I Wish I Would Have Known

 If I would have refused the rotavirus vaccine because most babies (who are the only ones at risk of dying from rotavirus) are protected against rotavirus with breastfeeding.
-Or because in the vaccine trials which compared the vaccine to the vaccine minus the antigen, 1 in 30 to 1 in 40 control group participants suffered a severe medical event.
-43 infants in the Rotarix trial died and 20 died in the RotaTeq trials.
+Or because in the vaccine trials that compared the vaccine to the vaccine minus the antigen, 1 in 30 to 1 in 40 control group participants suffered a severe medical event.
+43 infants in the Rotarix trial died, and 20 died in the RotaTeq trials.

 If I would have refused the Hib vaccine because death rates from Hib were 1 in 2 million prior to the vaccine.
 Also because studies show that vaccination with the Hib vaccine may induce diabetes related autoantibodies.
 My dad was the only diabetic in our family.
 He was diagnosed with type 1 diabetes after getting very sick following a vaccination he received at age 12.